 There is no exam for this course.
-100% course assessment is through two assignments, totalling 5,000 words, due Monday, Week 1, Term 2: (a) a mini-ethnography based on participant observation, and (b) the preparation of a research proposal, or a book review or an essay on methodology.
+100% course assessment is through two assignments: (a) a mini-ethnography based on participant observation (2,500 words), and (b) the preparation of a research proposal (2,500 words).

-- Gupta, A. & J. Ferguson (eds.)
-1997.
-Anthropological locations: boundaries and grounds of a field science.
+- Gupta, A. and J. Ferguson (eds) 1997.
+Anthropological Locations: Boundaries and Grounds of a Field Science.
 Berkeley: University of California Press.

 - Hammersley, M. 2014.
 Reading Ethnographic Research: A Critical Guide.
 London: Routledge.

 - Hammersley, M. and P. Atkinson.
 2007.
 Ethnography: Principles in Practice, Third Edition.
 Abingdon: Routledge

 - Okely, J. 2012.
 Anthropological Practice: Fieldwork and the Ethnographic Method.
 London and New York: Bloomsbury.

 - Robben, A. C. G. M. and J. A. Sluka (eds) 2012.
 Ethnographic Fieldwork: An Anthropological Reader, Second Edition.
 Oxford: John Wiley & Sons.

 - Sanjek, R. (ed.)
 1990.
 Fieldnotes: The Makings of Anthropology.
 Ithaca: Cornell University Press.